 - I could walk into it without a problem.

 - It has the plastic cover I was looking for.

 If that’s too much greenhouse for you, they also sell a smaller size right here.

 Before purchasing it, I spoke with a friend and my husband about how we could secure it so it wouldn’t be taken by our tornado-like winds.
 Between my husband and my friend, we came up with a couple solid ideas that have (mostly) worked to this day.

 The greenhouse did not even sway when we had strong winds.
-However, one day we came home to witness the cover had been ripped up and almost completely off.
-The only reason it wasn’t gone is because it got caught on the ratchet straps.
+However, one day we came home to witness the cover had been ripped up and almost entirely off.
+The only reason it wasn’t gone is that it got caught on the ratchet straps.
 The frame was held perfect, though, no damage.

 Luckily, we had a spare greenhouse cover.
 Being prepared really pays off.

 The main attachment points of the cover to the frame were bungee cords, basically.
 They were no match for our winds.
-In fact, they had already failed several times and I had to replace them, but I just replaced them with more bungee cords; didn’t think to replace with anything different.
+In fact, they had already failed several times, and I had to replace them, but I just replaced them with more bungee cords; I didn’t think to replace them with anything different.

 Zip Tie Upgrade